docker/docs/docker-for-windows/index.md

 toc_max: 2
 ---

 Welcome to Docker Desktop!
-The Docker Desktop for Mac user manual provides information on how to configure and manage your Docker Desktop settings.
+The Docker Desktop for Windows user manual provides information on how to configure and manage your Docker Desktop settings.

 For information about Docker Desktop download, system requirements, and installation instructions, see [Install Docker Desktop](install.md).